-I am a bit of a face serum snob, and my serums are products I don’t like to switch up a lot.
-Because it is so hard to find one that ticks every box and works for me when i do find one I love I stick to it.
-I introduced two new serums into my skincare routine back in the Spring, both of which I continued to use all throughout the summer months.
-The *Medik8 Firewall is a mineral antioxidant serum that contains Copper peptides, Vitamin E and Superoxide Dismutase that helps boost collagen production and protect against free radicals.
+I am a bit of a face serum snob and I don’t tend to switch them up a lot.
+This is because it’s hard to find one that ticks every box, and once I find one that works I tend to stick to it.
+Back in spring, I introduced two new serums into my routine back in the Spring, both of which I have continued to use all throughout the summer months.
+The *Medik8 Firewall is a mineral antioxidant serum that contains Copper peptides, Vitamin E and Superoxide Dismutase that helps to boost collagen production and protect against free radicals.
 I love the sleek yet simplistic airtight duo chamber which dispenses the perfect amount of product.
 I also enjoy using the *Katherine Daniels Urban Shield Concentrate which is best described as a lightweight hydrating milky serum.
 It’s almost identical to my holy grail Kypris Antioxidant Dew only it smells more pleasant.
 It’s so incredibly soothing, so if you suffer from redness or active breakouts you might enjoy this.
 It also acts as a protective shield.
 As the serum is so hydrating and skin plumping it can be worn alone without a moisturiser for those with oily skin.
 All skin types will love this and it has been one of my favourite product discoveries of the year.
 I also love that Katherine Daniels is a home-grown British skincare brand.
 I didn’t feel the need to incorporate any other serums, as these two did the job perfectly.